Spring Valley Loop

 At this time of year this hike would more properly be named as the Winter Valley Loop – still a good one!

-Also interesting—this is the same Sancha Village mentioned in Peter Hessler’s book.
-We never did find the location of Wei Ziqi’s leech farm.
-And now the village is totally different, with all the old courtyard houses knocked down and replaced by modern buildings.
+Also interesting—this is the same Sancha Village mentioned in Peter Hessler’s book Country Driving.
+We never did figure out the location of Wei Ziqi’s leech farm, and, anyway, now the village is totally different, with all the old courtyard houses replaced by the little townhouses.